prabhat-123/Email-Categorization-And-Product-Feedback-Analysis/README.md

    - Python Multipart was utilized for handling file uploads and data transmission within the application.

 7. **openai==0.27.8** 🤖
-   - The OpenAI library enabled integration with the GPT-3 language model for natural language processing tasks, including email analysis and prompt engineering.
+   - The OpenAI library enabled integration with the GPT-3.5 language model for natural language processing tasks, including email analysis and prompt engineering.

 8. **spacy==3.5.3** 🌐
-   - spaCy provided essential NLP capabilities, such as text preprocessing, entity recognition, and linguistic analysis.
+   - spaCy provided essential NLP capabilities, such as text preprocessing, named entity recognition, and linguistic analysis.

 9. **gdown==4.7.1** 📥
-   - gdown was used for downloading large datasets and model files from online sources, facilitating data acquisition.
+   - gdown was used for downloading large datasets and model files from online sources, facilitating data acquisition from google drive.

 10. **scikit-learn==1.2.2** 🧠
     - Scikit-learn contributed to machine learning tasks, including model training, evaluation, and classification.